LedgerHQ/ledger-live/apps/ledger-live-desktop/README.md

 > Ledger Live is a desktop companion app for Ledger hardware wallets.
 It allows users to manage their crypto assets securely, such as Bitcoin, Ethereum, XRP and many others.
 Ledger Live desktop is available for Mac, Windows (x64) and Linux (x64).
 It can be downloaded from [ledger.com/ledger-live](https://www.ledger.com/ledger-live/).

-Minimum system requirements can be found [on this page](https://support.ledger.com/hc/en-us/articles/4403310017041-Ledger-Live-system-requirements-?docs=true).
+Minimum system requirements can be found on [Ledger Support website](https://support.ledger.com/hc/en-us/articles/4403310017041-Ledger-Live-system-requirements-?docs=true).

 <a href="https://github.com/LedgerHQ/ledger-live-desktop/releases">